raqolbi/database-docker/README.md

 This setup exposes database ports on the host machine.

 For production environments, consider:

 - Changing all default passwords
+- Restricting access using firewall rules
 - Binding services to internal IPs only
-- Using firewall rules (UFW / iptables)
-- Accessing databases via VPN or SSH tunnel
+- Using VPN or SSH tunneling for remote access
-- Applying database-level access restrictions
+- Applying least-privilege database permissions
+- Avoid using root / `postgres` users in applications

 ---